kf-se/nlp-project/frontend/readme.md

 # React
 Build two views with a shared context and routing

-A button to send a request to backend be it post/get/...
+**TODO**
+- Simple datastructure to update
+- Make it possible to post/put/create/delete with http request

 **To start**
 - Execute 'npm run dev' in terminal